nephio-project/docs/content/en/docs/network-architecture/_index.md

 SIG1 Network Architecture focuses on defining and developing network architecture identifying and/or exercicing Nephio's enablers.
 The group's work is guided by user stories that capture the needs and priorities of stakeholders, such as network administrators, security officers, engineers, and end-users.
 The scope includes establishing guidelines for network design, security protocols, scalability solutions, performance optimization, and providing comprehensive documentation and training.

-This website contains only a subset, approved contant, of the produced materials.
+This website contains approved content, which is a subset of the material produced by SIG1.
 Everything is available for anyone's consumption in [Nephio SIG1 Google Drive](https://drive.google.com/drive/u/2/folders/1P4bmDppUIrtBbiRe3fj92xA_qlCMn7sf).